WillongWANG/Awesome-LLM-NLP-projects-updating-/Local-KB-QA-with-RAG/README.md

 ## Chinese LLMs

-1. CHATGLM
+1.CHATGLM

 Deploy ChatGLM-6B according to the [official website](https://github.com/THUDM/ChatGLM-6B).
 I deployed it locally on Windows using the API and directly loaded the quantized model.
 The INT4 quantized model only requires about 5.2GB of memory.
 Model quantization may lead to some performance loss, but through testing, ChatGLM-6B can still generate natural and fluent responses with 4-bit quantization.
 You are recommended to download the model directly from Hugging Face ([chatglm-6b](https://huggingface.co/THUDM/chatglm-6b/tree/main) or [chatglm-6b-int4](https://huggingface.co/THUDM/chatglm-6b-int4/tree/main)) and remember to install the GCC for the INT4 model.

 ```
 # Replace the corresponding part in the original official api.py, where self-chatglm-6b-int4 is your local chatglm-6b or chatglm-6b-int4 directory